Upnit-b/Cpp-FileServer/Readme.md

 ---

+## 📬 Contact

+Built by [@Upnit-b](https://github.com/Upnit-b) — feel free to reach out via GitHub Issues for any suggestions or bugs.

 **Note**: This file server is designed for educational purposes and local network use.
 For production deployment, implement proper security measures including authentication, encryption, and input validation.